Our Team

 Postdoctoral Researcher

-I was born and raised in Spain where I obtained my Bachelor of Science and Master of Science in Cell and Molecular Biology.
-After that, I obtained my PhD from the University of Zaragoza based on the study of the in vivo transcriptome of Mycobacterium tuberculosis and the use of a new vaccine candidate as immunotherapy for bladder cancer.
-In 2018, I moved to Dallas where I started my postdoctoral research project.
-My current research is to study and characterize the role of microfold (M) cells in the development of mucosal immunity against airway pathogens.
-Outside of work, I love sports - especially basketball and running, spend time with my wife trying new restaurants, and making new friends while reading books.
+Originally from Spain, Dr. Alvarez Arguedas holds a bachelor's and a master's degree in cell and molecular biology.
+He obtained his doctoral degree from the University of Zaragoza based on the study of the in vivo transcriptome of M. tuberculosis and the use of a new vaccine candidate as immunotherapy for bladder cancer.
+In 2018, he moved to Dallas to start his postdoctoral research project: studying and characterizing the role of microfold (M) cells in the development of mucosal immunity against airway pathogens.
+Outside of work, he enjoys sports - especially basketball and running, spend time with his wife trying new restaurants, and making new friends while reading books.

 Priscila Campos, Ph.D.